carajed/academic-kickstart/content/home/accomplishments.md

   certificate_url = ""
   date_start = ""
   date_end = ""
-  description = "The National Center for Analysis of Longitudinal Data in Education Research (CALDER) conducts fantastic policy-relevant research.
-The Policymakers Council supports this work by providing insight on the needs of policymakers."
+  description = """The National Center for Analysis of Longitudinal Data in Education Research (CALDER) conducts fantastic policy-relevant research.
+The Policymakers Council supports this work by providing insight on the needs of policymakers."""

   [[item]]
   organization = "4.0 Schools Measurement & Evaluation Collaborative"